Falling Injury Statistics and information

-tend to be about the unlikely externals over which we have no control.
+We tend to worry more about things over which we have no control.

-injuries from airline crashes: not minor auto accidents or accidental
+So, we worry about attacks from terrorists or airline crashes: not auto accidents or accidental

-But, statistically, a simple accidental fall is the major threat to our health, especially as we get older.
+But, statistically, an accidental fall is the major injury threat to our health, especially as we get older.

 Note that this statistic is for ALL age groups, not just the elderly!